Laci Kay Somers Flaunts Underboob In Tiny Neon Bikini Top

 The ensemble itself was eye-catching, not just because of the bright color, but also for its tiny fit.
 In fact, Laci’s underboob was on full display, as the bikini was arguably too small for her chest.

 In the first photo, the model was seen straddling the bike, as she flashed a peace sign with her left hand.
 She also stuck her tongue out playfully.
 She wore her hair in two fishtail braids, which she placed in front of her shoulders.
-The accessories she wore included dark aviators, earrings, and a belly button ring.
+The accessories she wore included dark aviator sunglasses, earrings, and a belly button ring.

-Plus, a second photo showed Laci posing with her back angled towards the camera.
+A second photo showed Laci posing with her back angled toward the camera.
 This shot revealed that the bikini bottoms were a thong-cut, as she flaunted her bare derriere.
 She looked over her left shoulder at the camera, and gave a sultry smile as she touched her sunglasses with her right hand.

 This update has received over 221,000 likes so far, with fans leaving their compliments in the comments section.